-You may notice when playing back commercial recordings, or even your own recordings that have been mastered, that the meters corresponding to DAW 1 and DAW 2 appear to be clipping during playback (the peak indicator lights up red), even though the signal doesn’t sound as though it’s distorting.
+You may notice that when you play commercial songs, or your own songs that have been mastered, the meters for playback channels in Mix Control or Focusrite Control appear to be clipping (the peak indicator lights up red), even though the audio doesn’t sound as though it’s distorting.

 In a digital system, the maximum signal level is 0dBFS.
-Since digital signals cannot exceed this limit, digital peak indicators are activated by a certain number of consecutive samples being at this level (this is different for each DAW or monitoring application).
-To clarify, this does not mean that the signal is exceeding this limit (since it can’t), nor does it indicate that the playback level is too high providing that the master output in your DAW is not clipping.
+As digital signals cannot go over this limit, digital peak indicators are activated by a certain number of consecutive samples being at this level - this is different for each Digital Audio Workstation (DAW) or monitoring application.
+This does not mean that the signal is going over this limit (as it can’t), nor does it mean that the level from the application you are playing audio from is too high.

 Many commercial recordings use ‘brick wall limiting’ to increase the perceived loudness of the track by increasing the average volume.
 This results in more samples at full scale appearing consecutively, which will activate the peak indicator more frequently.